|

 possible, thus spreading your chances.

-- F1 has just one Test this year prior to the race season starting,
+- F1 has two Tests this year prior to the race season starting,

 The teams will all test their cars

-ahead of the season start (Dates are on the Home Page).
+ahead of the season start.
 See how the teams perform.
 Although these tests are by

 no means a true reflection as to how the drivers and teams may